adrazhi/blockchain-MIT-ditr/README.md

 ## Instructions - How can I run this on my computer?

-1. Make sure you have Go installed
+1. Make sure you have [Go](https://golang.org/doc/install) for your operating system installed
 2. `go build`
 3. `./blockchain-MIT-ditr-20`